-So too di the Italic peoples such as the Latins and Sabines.
+Italic peoples such as the Etruscans, Latins, Sabines and others had a variety of deities, largely influenced by their Indo-European origins but also with autoctonous nuances.
 Many Roman goddesses were of Indo-European origin, and hence can be considered as pre-Roman, like the goddess of crops and cereals Cerere for example.

-As can be imagined, many of the earliest goddesses were closely associated with pastoral and agricultural notions: fertility, seasons, life and death, dawn, moon, the hearth/home, wife, childbirth, bounty, the earth and even wisdom.
+Many of the earliest goddesses, like “Flora”, or “Vesta” were closely associated with pastoral and agricultural notions: fertility, seasons, life and death, dawn, moon, the hearth/home, wife, childbirth, bounty, the earth and even wisdom.

+Rome’s position on the Tiber made it an ideal trading point and as such a cross-roads not only of commerce but also of cultures and beliefs.
 Expansion of Roman influence across central Italy and increasing contact with Greek-eastern influences brought the Romans into contact with deities from neighbouring civilisations as well as far eastern ones.
-Its position on the Tiber made it an ideal trading point and as such a cross-roads not only of commerce but also of cultures and beliefs.

 Many popular goddesses were imported from foreign lands and given a home in Rome.
-For example, Juno was “imported” by General Camillus from the neighbouring Etruscan city of Veii.
+For example, the goddess Juno was “imported” by General Camillus from the neighbouring Etruscan city of Veii.
 Venus Eryx was imported from Sicily during the second Punic war.
-Another popular divinity welcomed from abroad was Isis – who had made her way across the Mediterranean and entered Italy through cities such as Pompeii with far reaching trade routes which enabled the cult of such deities to travel with the merchants.
+Another popular divinity welcomed from abroad was Isis – who had made her way across the Mediterranean from Egypt and entered Italy through cities such as Pompeii with far reaching trade routes which enabled the cult of such deities to travel with the merchants.
+Isis is also interesting because of how her attributes were soon associated with those of Venus, in a case of religious synchretism.
 An interesting example of this habit of importing deities was “Mater Matuta“, who was shipped into Rome lock stock and barrel, priesthood and all.